RasmusLiltorp/MCRemoteControl/README.md

 ### Installation & Development

-- TODO
+- **TODO:** Provide detailed instructions for cloning, installing dependencies, and running in development mode.

+### Production Build

+- **TODO:** Provide build and preview instructions.

 ### Key Generation

-The client provides a functionality to generate an RSA key pair:
+The client provides functionality to generate an RSA key pair:

-- When you click **Generate New Key Pair** in the settings, the program generates a new RSA key pair.
+- When you click **Generate New Key Pair** in the settings, the application generates a new RSA key pair.
-- The private key is returned to the client and saved in the configuration.
+- The private key is returned to the client and is saved in your configuration.
 - You can then use the **Copy Public Key** button to copy the public key to your clipboard.

-Be sure to input and save the server address in the settings after key generation.
+- **Important:** After generating keys, make sure you enter and save the server address in the settings.

 ---

 ## Server Side Installation

-The server is a FastAPI application that processes remote control commands for your Minecraft server.
-It also uses RSA keys for signing and verifying incoming requests.
+The server is a FastAPI application that processes remote control commands and manages your Minecraft server.
+It uses RSA keys for authentication.

 ### Local Setup